Bonfire Night: Officers respond to 'large groups of youths' throwing fireworks

 • Police helicopter dispatched in Edinburgh

-Emergency services are preparing for violence and disorder on Bonfire Night, after unrest in a number of cities on Halloween.
+Emergency services prepared for violence and disorder on Bonfire Night, after unrest in a number of cities on Halloween.

-A number of restrictions related to fireworks have been put in place across Scotland ahead of Bonfire Night amid fears of more violence.
+A number of restrictions related to fireworks were put in place across Scotland ahead of Bonfire Night amid fears of more violence.

-Specially trained riot officers will be deployed across Scotland to combat disorder a year after violent scenes unfolded in Edinburgh and Glasgow.
+Specially trained riot officers were deployed across Scotland to combat disorder a year after violent scenes unfolded in Edinburgh and Glasgow.

-Police confirmed Niddrie Main Road is currently closed between Duddingston Road West and Duddingston Park South at around 7.30pm due to “youths throwing fireworks at vehicles”.
+In a post shared on social media, police said Niddrie Main Road was closed between Duddingston Road West and Duddingston Park South at around 7.30pm due to “youths throwing fireworks at vehicles”.

-Lothian buses have confirmed a number of buses have been diverted from the Niddrie area of the capital due to anti-social behaviour.
+Lothian buses confirmed a number of buses were diverted from the Niddrie area of the capital due to anti-social behaviour.

 It comes after 62 officers sustained a range of injuries after being struck by or in the proximity of fireworks in incidents across Scotland last year.